History of Orbiter Treadmill

 To those I’ve met, and those I will never meet – thank you.

 And most of all – thank you God for trusting me and inspiring me to work this odd-appearing combination of technologies in Your Name.
 I Praise God, the One Source of All.
-And may God bless all who read this – for today and all days.
+And may God bless you who are reading this – for today and all days.